Spectral theory of non-local Ornstein-Uhlenbeck operators: Abstract

 \section{Abstract}

-We investigate spectral properties of Markov semigroups associated with Ornstein-Uhlenbeck (OU) processes driven by L\'evy processes.
-These semigroups are generated by non-local, non-self-adjoint operators.
-In the special case where the driving L\'evy process is Brownian motion, one recovers the classical diffusion OU semigroup, whose spectral properties have been extensively studied over past few decades.
-Our main results establish that, under suitable conditions on the L\'evy process, the spectrum of the L\'evy-OU semigroup in the $L^p$-space weighted with the invariant distribution coincides with that of the diffusion OU semigroup.
-Furthermore, when the drift matrix $B$ is diagonalizable with real eigenvalues, we derive explicit formulas for eigenfunctions and co-eigenfunctions--an observation that, to the best of our knowledge, has not appeared in the literature.
-We also show that the multiplicities of the eigenvalues remain independent of the choice of the L\'evy process.
+We consider non-local Ornstein-Uhlenbeck (OU) operators that correspond to Ornstein-Uhlenbeck processes driven by L\'evy processes.
+These are ergodic Markov processes and the OU operator is in general non-normal in the $L^2$ space weighted with the invariant distribution.
+Under some mild assumptions on the L\'evy process, we carry out in-depth analysis of the spectrum, spectral multilicities, eigenfunctions and co-eigenfunctions (eigenfunctions of the adjoint), and the existence of spectral expansion of the L\'evy-OU semigroups.
+When the drift matrix $B$ is diagonalizable, we derive explicit formulas for eigenfunctions and co-eigenfunctions which are also biorthogonal, and such results continue to hold when the L\'evy process is a pure jump process.
 A key ingredient in our approach is \emph{intertwining relationship}: we prove that every L\'evy-OU semigroup is intertwined with a diffusion OU semigroup.
-Additionally, we examine the compactness properties of these semigroups and provide examples of compact and non-compact L\'evy-OU semigroups.
+Additionally, we study the compactness properties of these semigroups and provide some necessary and sufficient conditions for compactness.